OBJECTIVES OF THE PROGRAMME

 Description Of Duties

-👉To develop, jointly with internal and external partners, response plans and implementation strategies at global, regional and country levels for addressing the impact of disease outbreaks on sexual and reproductive health.
+👉To lead the synthesis of evidence, development of indicators, and implementation research activities including grants to donor agencies, relating to the department's work on disease outbreaks.👉To develop, jointly with internal and external partners, response plans and implementation strategies at global, regional and country levels for addressing the impact of disease outbreaks on sexual and reproductive health.

 👉To design, manage and implement large-scale research projects on priority areas in disease outbreaks.